Are you into bodybuilding? If yes, you must know that a bodybuilder has hard massive muscles, especially in the chest area and six-pack abs.

 Present beneath its counterpart muscle pectoralis major, pectoralis minor is much thinner and triangular.
-Along with a pectoralis major, it forms a part of the anterior wall of the axilla region.
+Along with the pectoralis major, it forms a part of the anterior wall of the axilla region.
 It originates from the 5th rib and reaches up to the shoulder blade, although it is small but mighty and robust while also playing an essential role in the shoulder’s movement.

 Function: It is important to stabilize the scapula (shoulder blade) by drawing it downward and anteriorly against the thoracic wall.
-Thus, helping to move shoulder down and forward.
+Thus, helping to move the shoulder down and forward.

 · Serratus Anterior:

 Originates from the eighth rib serratus anterior from the outer surface is a thin sheet of muscles presents laterally in the chest.
 It forms the axilla region’s medial border and is inserted in the shoulder blade’s medial margin.
 However, keep in mind that it is not an actual part of the chest anatomy, but we studied it due to its presence near the ribs’ pectorals.

 Functions: The serratus anterior’s primary function is to help with the scapula’s forward and upward movement.
 It allows the arm to raise over 90 degrees.

 Originated from the first rib, subclavius muscles are triangular in shape.
 They are present below the clavicle and are present horizontally.
 Moreover, it is inserted into the clavicle’s subclavian groove or states in one-third of the bone’s inferior surface.

 Functions: They help to anchor and depress the clavicle.
 Besides, they provide minor protection to the neurovascular structures in case of clavicle fractures or other trauma.